 For transmission modes 4, 5 and 6, precoding feedback is used for channel dependent codebook based precoding and relies on UEs reporting precoding matrix indicator (PMI).
 For transmission mode 8, the UE shall report PMI if configured with PMI/RI reporting.
 For transmission modes 9 and 10, the non-BL/CE UE shall report PMI if configured with PMI/RI reporting and the number of CSI-RS ports is larger than 1.
+For transmission modes 9, the BL/CE UE shall report PMI based on CRS.
 A UE shall report PMI based on the feedback modes described in 7.2.1 and 7.2.2.
 For other transmission modes, PMI reporting is not supported.